 At George Law, we offer a free initial consultation to discuss the DUI/OWI court process.
-From our office in Birmingham, we represent people in the Detroit metro area and throughout Michigan who are accused of drunk driving.
+From our office in Royal Oak, we represent people in the Detroit metro area and throughout Michigan who are accused of drunk driving.

 THE DUI/OWI COURT PROCESS